agrc/metadata-asset-tracking-tool/metadata/boundaries/forest_service_boundaries.md

 ### How was the dataset created?

-This dataset was derived from the GSTC SOC data system and an Oracle database, it was comprised of Cartographic Feature Files (CFFs) that used the Spatial Data Engine from Esri.
-Originally created in 1999, this dataset has since been updated with new data submitted for the President's Roadless Area Initiative.
+This dataset was derived from the GSTC SOC data system and an Oracle database, it was comprised of Cartographic Feature Files (CFFs) that used the [Spatial Data Engine](https://support.esri.com/en-us/technical-paper/spatial-database-engine-sde-270) from Esri.
+Originally created in 1999, this dataset has since been updated with new data submitted for the Roadless Area Initiative.

 ### How reliable and accurate is the dataset?